ianjackson8/GolfWang/README.md

 - Create account page
 - Service to handle user creation and login
 - Create account and login form working
+- Logging in as admin will route to add product page
+  - `admin@admin.com` and `Password`

 ## 04-18-2023
 ### Added